RedisLabs/redislabs-docs/content/modules/redisjson/active-active.md

 **Conflict**

-Instance 1 deletes a JSON document.
+Instance 1 deletes a JSON document with `JSON.DEL`.

-Instance 2 creates a new JSON document and assigns it to the key deleted by instance 1.
+Instance 2 uses `JSON.SET` to create a new JSON document and assign it to the key deleted by instance 1.

 **Resolution type**